stephen-hqxu/superterrainplus/README.md

 ```

 Compilation of the engine may take up to 5 minutes.
-You may obtain the following executables after that:
+You may obtain the following executables:

 - `SuperDemo+` if demo build is enabled
 - `SuperTest+` if test build is enabled